evert/evert.github.com/_posts/2018/2018-12-06-currencies-floats.md

    the result of other calculations cannot be precisely expressed with fixed-point math.
-3. I think people are more comfortable with fixed-point math, because it feels less suprising for simple calculations.
+3. I think people are more comfortable with fixed-point math, because it feels less surprising for simple calculations.
 4. Rounding to the significant digits generally 'solves' this.